-French, Dutch police bust ring that smuggled migrants to UK
+Police bust ring accused of smuggling 10,000 migrants to UK

-PARIS (AP) - French and Dutch police have arrested 23 suspected members of a criminal network that smuggled as many as 10,000 migrants from France to Britain, according to European police agency Europol.
+PARIS (AP) - French and Dutch police have arrested 23 suspected members of a criminal network that has smuggled as many as 10,000 migrants from France to Britain, according to the European police agency Europol.

-The network was suspected of earning 70 million euros ($77.6 million) in profits by organizing illegal passage for migrants from Afghanistan, Syria, Iraq and Iran, Europol said in a statement Thursday.
+The network was suspected of earning 70 million euros ($77.6 million) in profits by organizing illegal passages for migrants from Afghanistan, Syria, Iraq and Iran, Europol said Thursday.

-The migrants traveled to Britain from the areas around the western French cities of Le Mans and Poitiers, and faced life-threatening conditions, hidden in refrigerator trucks crossing the English Channel by ferry or undersea train.
-As many as 20 migrants were held in each truck, Europol said.
+The migrants traveled to Britain from around the western French cities of Le Mans and Poitiers.
+Many of them faced life-threatening conditions, hidden in refrigerator trucks crossing the English Channel by ferry or undersea train.
+As many as 20 migrants were held in each truck and each paid as much as 7,000 euros ($7,760) for the crossing, Europol said.

-A suspect in the Netherlands collected payments via an underground banking system, Europol said.
+A suspect in the Netherlands collected those payments via an underground banking system, Europol said.
 Police seized firearms and vehicles in five searches, and the migrants found during the operation were taken to safety.

+Ton van Lierop, a spokesman for Eurojust, said most of the arrests were Tuesday in France.

-It came amid renewed attention to migrants risking their lives in trucks after 39 Vietnamese people trying to enter Britain died in October in a refrigerated truck container.
+The operation came amid renewed attention to migrants risking their lives in trucks trying to cross the Channel after 39 Vietnamese trying to enter Britain died in October in a refrigerated truck container.

 Sign up for Daily Newsletters